-Defining the role of Metabolism in Oocyte Development

-Mary Lilly, PhD Section on Gamete Development
+Defining the role of Metabolism in Oocyte Development Mary Lilly, PhD Section on Gamete Development

 My laboratory uses the genetically tractable model organism Drosophila melanogaster to examine how meiotic progression is instructed by the developmental and metabolic program of the egg.
 Using a combination of molecular genetics, cell biology and biochemistry, we work to define the pathways that ensure the production and maintenance of high-quality oocytes.
 In mammals, studies on the early stages of oogenesis face serious technical challenges in that entry into the meiotic cycle, meiotic recombination, and the initiation of the highly conserved prophase I arrest all occur during embryogenesis.
-By contrast, in Drosophila these critical events of early oogenesis, coupled with available genetic and molecular genetic tools, make Drosophila an excellent model for studies on the role of metabolism in oocyte development and maintenance.
-Chromosome mis-segregation during female meiosis is the leading cause of miscarriages and birth defects in humans.
+By contrast, in Drosophila these critical events of early oogenesis all take place continuously within the adult female.
+Easy access to the early stages of oogenesis, coupled with available genetic and molecular genetic tools, make Drosophila an excellent model for studies on the role of metabolism in oocyte development and maintenance.
+Chromosome missegregation during female meiosis is the leading cause of miscarriages and birth defects in humans.
 Recent evidence suggests that many meiotic errors occur downstream of defects in oocyte growth and the hormonal signaling pathways that drive oocyte differentiation.
 Thus, understanding how oocyte development and growth impact meiotic progression is essential to studies in both reproductive biology and medicine.